rangsimanketkaew/Auto-NWChem/README.md

 ## Prerequisites

-* Linux distro
-  * RHEL, CentOS, Ubuntu
+* Linux distribution: RHEL, CentOS, Ubuntu
 * BLAS/OpenBLAS [ and Scalapack ]
 * Python version 1.x or 2.6 or 2.7
 * MPICH or MVAPICH2 or MVAPUCH23 or Intel MPI+MKL or OpenMPI or any MPI